 We’ve had extremely low interest rates since 2007, and many companies have used that opportunity to issue very low interest debt and buy back shares with that money.

 If they can borrow money by issuing bonds with a 3% interest rate, and use that money to reduce their number of shares, it’s usually a great investment and use of capital.
 However, there’s a limit to this, and as companies become highly leveraged, they can’t keep borrowing large amounts of money.

 And after this lengthy bull market and economic expansion, companies are quite leveraged once again:

-It’s quite possible that the S&P 500 will see lower EPS growth over the next couple years due to a cooling off in share buybacks, which will make the current high valuations increasingly difficult to justify.
+It’s quite possible that the S&P 500 will see lower EPS growth over the next couple years due to a cooling off in share buybacks due to an economic slowdown, which would make the current high valuations increasingly difficult to justify.

 How to Find Buyback Opportunities

 The S&P 500 Buyback Index is the best place to start.

 It’s an equally weighted index of the top 100 S&P 500 companies in terms of the percentage of market capitalization worth of shares they are repurchasing over the last 12 months.
 It has considerably lower average valuations than the S&P 500 in terms of price-to-earnings and price-to-book.